jinbeniyama/tdr/README.md

 ## Overview
 Data reduction of data taken with Seimei/TriCCS could be done in this repository.
-Though being optimized for Seimei/TriCCS data, you can apply it for imaging data taken with other high-speed camera (Tomo-e Gozen etc.).
+Though being optimized for Seimei/TriCCS, you can apply it for imaging data taken with other high-speed camera (Tomo-e Gozen etc.).

 ### Procedures
-1. Primary reduction
+1. Primary reduction (dark subtraction, flat-field correction)
-dark subtraction, flat fielding

 2. stack fits to 2-d